Chapter 01 — In My Time of Dying

 Addison reaches up and lightly touches his face, examining the bruises.
 "Looks like most of it is from that demon."

 "Yeah," Sam softly answers, slightly leaning into Addison's touch.
 He takes a deep breath.
 "Dad's fine.
-Banged up, but he's gonna be fine.
-Dean, he's - he's in a coma."
+Banged up and he has a dislocated shoulder, but he's gonna be fine.
+Dean, he's — he's in a coma."

 "A coma," Addison repeats and Sam nods.
 "He's gonna wake up, right?"